Consultative Examinations: A Guide for Health Professionals

 - As medical experts who testify at administrative law judge hearings.

-If an additional examination or testing is needed, SSA usually considers a treating source to be the preferred source for performing the examination or test for his or her own patient.
+If an additional examination or testing is needed, SSA usually considers a claimant’s own medical source to be the preferred source for performing the examination or test.

-The treating source is neither asked nor expected to make a decision whether the claimant is disabled.
-However, a treating source will usually be asked to provide a statement about the claimant's ability, despite his or her impairments, to do work-related physical or mental activities.
+The medical source is neither asked nor expected to make a decision whether the claimant is disabled.
+However, a medical source will usually be asked to provide a statement about the claimant's ability, despite his or her impairments, to do work-related physical or mental activities.